Ha-L0/Ha-L0.github.io/_posts/2022-11-06-[H4]-Proving-Grounds-VULNHUB-seppuku-1.md

 0******************************e
 ```

-When trying to further inspect the system we see that we are jailed with `rbash` restricts our access.
+When trying to further inspect the system we see that we are jailed with `rbash` to restricts our access.

 ## `rbash` (jail) escape
 ```bash